 Not red as in a crashing stock market, but red as in a red ocean.
-Ripe with overwhelming competition and seemingly impossible to penetrate, how on earth are you able to get your brand in front of the people who need to see it in 2021 without paying a fortune on social media ads?
+Ripe with overwhelming competition and seemingly impossible to penetrate.
+How on earth are you able to get your brand in front of the people?
+Without spending a fortune on social media marketing in 2021, for those who need to see it.

-But let’s stick with the example of instagram for a moment.
-Did you know that only 1% of instagram users use no other social media platforms?
-That means that 99% of the audience available on instagram can be reached on other platforms too.
+But let’s stick with the example of Instagram for a moment.
+Did you know that only 1% of Instagram users use no other social media platforms?
+This means that 99% of the audience available on Instagram can be reached on other platforms too.

 This is where the concept of an omnipresent content strategy comes into play.
 Omnipresent content marketing is a strategy where your content is displayed in front of your audience everywhere they go online